 Develop analysis and implement reporting on the measures of the costs and benefits of changes in reliability requirements and actions, to include but not be limited to RUC impacts, changes in Ancillary Service quantities, and actions during emergency conditions.

 Review integration and optimization of limited-duration Resources in the energy and Ancillary Service markets.

+Review market design changes and reliability enhancements implemented following Winter Storm Uri and the subsequent legislative and regulatory requirements.
+At each meeting of the TAC in 2023, invite ERCOT staff to present for committee education, review, and discussion one adopted element, including items such as FFS, NPRR1105, NPRR1108, ERS, ORDC, etc.

+Support ERCOT in the identification, development and implementation of bridging solutions, if necessary, in advance of longer term market design modifications